craftcms/feed-me/docs/feature-tour/creating-your-feed.md

 Set the Feed Type to match the type of data you're importing.
 Your options are:

+- ATOM
+- CSV
+- Google Sheet
 - JSON
+- RSS
 - XML
-- RSS
-- ATOM
-- Google Sheet

 :::tip
 When using Google Sheet as your feed type, consult the [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts) docs.
 Your URL should include a `key` value for your API key.
 For example: